top of page

 • Fun Trick: It's a simple and engaging trick that most dogs enjoy learning.

-• When your dog sniffs or touches your hand with their nose, immediately say “Yes!” or click with a clicker and reward with a treat.
+• When your dog sniffs or touches your hand with their nose, immediately say “Yes!” or click with a clicker and reward them with a treat.

 • Repeat this several times, with each hand, to help your dog make the connection.